Donders-Institute/bidscoin/docs/plugins.rst

             :param file:        The sourcefile that is assessed
             :param dataformat:  The requested dataformat (optional requirement)
             :return:            The name of the supported dataformat of the sourcefile.
-This name should correspond to the name of a dataformat in the bidsmap
+This name should correspond to the name of a dataformat section in the bidsmap
             """

+            return 'dataformat_name' if file.suffix == 'a_supported_suffix' else ''

         def get_attribute(self, dataformat: str, sourcefile: Path, attribute: str, options: dict) -> str:
             """